giannisdravilas/Weather-Plotting/README.md

 __hurricaneTrack__

-Creates a 2d plot of the hurricane Ida's track, which hit USA on 2021.
+Creates a 2d plot of the hurricane Ida's track, which hit USA on 2021, according to NOAA's GFS forecast.
 The track is plotted on a 6-hour step, using a cyclone thumbnail on a geophysical basemap provided by NOAA.
 The maximum wind speed around the hurricane's track is also plotted, using a contour plot.

 <img src="hurricaneTrack/sample_gfs_hurricane_ida_track.png" alt="sample" width="500"/>